Frances Carr, Countess of Somerset: Failed marriage

 O there was a clear inspection.

 In turn, Essex claimed that he was capable with other women, but was unable to consummate his marriage.
-According to a friend, one morning (while chatting with a group of male companions) he had stood up and lifted his nightshirt to show them his erection—proving, if nothing else, he was physically capable of arousal.
+According to a friend, one morning (while chatting with a group of male companions) he had stood up and lifted his nightshirt to show them his erection, proving, if nothing else, he was physically capable of arousal.
 When asked why only she caused his failing, he claimed that "she reviled him, and miscalled him, terming him a cow, and coward, and beast."

-The idea of satanic involvement was seriously considered by the judges and at one point it was proposed that Essex should go to Poland to see if he could be "unwitched".
+The idea of satanic involvement was seriously considered by the judges and at one point, it was proposed that Essex should go to Poland to see if he could be "unwitched".
 The annulment languished and possibly would not have been granted if it were not for the king's intervention (Somerset was the favourite of King James).
-James I of England granted the annulment on 25 September 1613.
-Frances married Somerset on 26 December 1613.
+James VI and I granted the annulment on 25 September 1613.

+Wedding and masques

+Frances married Somerset on 26 December 1613 at Whitehall Palace.
+Arrangements for the wedding preoccupied the master of ceremonies, Lewes Lewknor, who invited ambassadors.
+The value of the wedding presents was rumoured to be £30,000 or £10,000.

+The celebrations included The Somerset Masque in the Banqueting House (the Spanish ambassador was prominent in the audience) and The Irish Masque at Court.
+A performance of The Masque of Flowers, was produced by Francis Bacon and acted by lawyers from Gray's Inn.
+The Masque of Flowers depicted a scene in Virginia.
+The Lord Mayor's masque, Thomas Middleton's lost Masque of Cupids, was performed on 4 January 1614 at the Merchant Taylor's Hall to celebrate the wedding.